 The Richard L. Thomas Chair in Creative Writing brings internationally-recognized poets and fiction writers to Kenyon to teach creative writing workshops and literature courses.
-The current visiting Thomas Chair for Spring 2013-17 is Katharine Weber.
+The current visiting Thomas Chair is Katharine Weber.

 Jake Adam York, author of Murder Ballads (2005), A Murmuration of Starlings (2008), and Persons Unknown (2010), was the 2011 Richard Thomas Chair.
 Focusing on the mysterious and often unknown martyrs of the civil rights movement, York's poetry, a delicate cross between commemoration and eulogy, won numerous awards, including the 2005 Elixir Press Prize in Poetry and the 2009 Colorado Book Award.
 In addition, York co-edited Copper Nickel, a journal of art and literature published by the students and faculty of the University of Colorado, Denver where York was an Associate Professor of English as well as Director of the Creative Writing Program.
 A talented writer exploring the complex slippages, gaps, and erasures in memory and history, Jake Adam York's poems of reparation appeared in numerous journals, such as Pleiades, Blackbird, the Northwest Review, and the Southern Review.
 York also blogged for Kenyon's own Kenyon Review Online as well as for The Best American Poetry Blog.
 Jake Adam York passed away suddenly in December 2012.
 His last work Abide will be published posthumously.